Berean Baptist Church exists to make and multiply disciples of Jesus for the glory of God.

 We believe that the gospel changes everything.
 With Jesus Christ as our foundation and anchor in life, we have an eternal hope that transforms how we live now.
 That's why, at Berean, we preach the message of Jesus Christ boldly and help people live out the gospel in every area of life.
-We gather for worship, grow in God's Word, give to the work, and go into the world.

-We believe the Bible is the Word of God, fully inspired and without error in the original manuscripts, written under the inspiration of the Holy Spirit and that it has supreme authority in all matters of faith and conduct.
+We believe the Bible is the Word of God, fully inspired and without error in the original manuscripts, written under the inspiration of the Holy Spirit, and that it has supreme authority in all matters of faith and conduct.

 Psalm 119:89; Romans 15:4; 1 Corinthians 10:11; 2 Timothy 2:15; 2 Timothy 3:15-17; 1 Peter 1:23-25; 2 Peter 1:21

 We believe there is one living and true God, eternally existing in three persons; these are equal in every divine perfection, and they execute distinct but harmonious offices in the work of creation, providence, and redemption.

 Genesis 1:1; Deuteronomy 6:4; Matthew 3:16; Matthew 28:19; John 5:18; Acts 5:3-4; Romans 1:20; Philippians 2:6